-These labels continue to shift - by 20th the century.
-Guatemalan society recognized iust classes ladinos and indiaenous peoples (see p.
-12 of Political and Social Relations).
+These labels would continue to shift - by 20th the centurv.
+Guatemalan societv recoanized iust 2 classes ladinos and indiaenous peoples (see Political and Social Relations).

 The Liberal Reformer: Justo Rufino Barrios

 Meanwhile, opposition to decades of conservative rule was growing.
 In 1871, liberals overthrew Carrera's conservative successor and inaugurated a period of liberal rule under President Justo Rufino Barrios (known as the Reformer) that lasted until 1944.